 Dormitory assistants usually receive reimbursement for half of their housing fee.
 Students selected for this position will not participate in room draw, but will be assigned a single room in one of the upperclass dormitories.
 Students selected as alternate DAs will be required to attend training, but will not be compensated unless they are asked to step into the full DA position.

 The application process includes completing an on-line form that contains some essay questions.
 In addition, DA candidates must also provide one recommendation.
 This recommendation must be completed through the on-line system.
-The 2016-17 application will open January 13th, and the due date for this year's application will be Sunday, January 31st at 5:00 p.m.
-Interviews will take place during the week of February 8th.
-Selected app in mid-February before the housing selection process begins.
+The 2017-18 application will open Friday, January 13th, and the due date for this year's application will be Sunday, February 5th at 5:00 p.m.
+Interviews will take place during the second or third week of February.
+Successful applicants will be notified in February before the housing selection process begins.